I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

-But maybe you’re like my friend who wanted to have a bridal party of 14 to represent various chapters of her life.
-She wanted her childhood best friends, those who put her in their parties, and family.
+But maybe you’re like my friend who wanted to have 14 of her best friends to stand next to her to represent the various chapters of her life.
+She wanted to include her childhood best friends, those who put her in their bridal parties, and family.
 She invited all of them and later cut 10 of them.
-You can imagine at least some were offended by the move to constrain the party and keep it on budget.
+You can imagine at least some of them were offended by the move to constrain the party and keep it on budget.
 Others were happy to be a guest.
 Some parted ways forever.

 If you need to cut your friend from the wedding for whatever reason, you need to do it in person.
 DO NOT DO IT THROUGH TEXT.
 If you can’t meet, at least do it through a phone call.
 The text message method will likely sour or kill the friendship—it’s rude and one-sided.
 You need to let them talk, too.
 You need to set up a time with them to be respectful, heck, buy them lunch.
 A text is like dropping a bomb—and you have no clue what their day is like on the other side.

 Do explain your reasons, especially financial.
 Was the party too big?
 Explain that you didn‘t realize what you were taking on.
 Going on and on about your emotions and how you don’t really want to cut them—that’s confusing for the other person.
 It makes it sound like someone else is deciding for you—does the bride want to make the cut or the groom?
 Is her mom now in charge?
 Maybe this was the maid of honor’s idea?

 Have Real Expectations and Be Sensitive

 You need to have healthy expectations about what will happen after cutting bridesmaids.